 You have now finished creating your malicious .apk file it will be saved to your /home/ folder.
 Locate your newly created .apk and send it to your target (hack.apk).

-Now we need to start Metasploit framework and set up a multi handler.
-This is a special payload, as typically a Meterpreter payload is multistage, where a minimal amount of code is sent as part of the exploit, and then more is uploaded after code execution has been accomplished.
+Now we need to start the Metasploit framework and set up a multi handler.
+This is a special payload, as typically a Meterpreter payload is multistage, where a minimal amount of code is sent as part of the exploit, and then more code is uploaded after code execution has been accomplished.

 Open up a new terminal and use the following command to start Metasploit framework once the console has started set up your multi/handler.